 As experts at Kaufman Rossin note, “Experienced tax professionals can provide valuable insights and strategies to optimize your company’s tax position.”
 A proactive approach to business tax planning ensures you’re not just compliant, but also capitalizing on every available incentive.
 Setting up a system to track R&D from day one will save you headaches and help you secure the maximum credit you’re entitled to.

-Using Payroll Tax Credits Before You’re Profitable
+How to Use Payroll Tax Credits When You’re Pre-Profit

 This is the real game-changer for early-stage fintechs.
 Many founders assume tax credits are only useful if you have income tax liability to offset.
 However, a provision allows qualified small businesses to apply up to $250,000 of their R&D credit against their payroll tax liability.
 This means you can get a direct cash benefit even if your company isn’t profitable yet.